Avergrove/avergroves-learning-notes/docs/tetris/TSD_upgrade.md

 - Yields 3 TSDs!
 - The main issue is that it's extremely unlikely that you have 3 TSDs back to back.
 You need to perform two TSDs before you can access your quad well again!
 - Because Trinity is 3 TSDs in one, it wll help while your parity is lopsided and offset by one.

+### Overall Construction
+- When parity is lopsided, look to build a Trinity, which can help make your terrain flat again.
+    - Basically notice when your terrain is spiky.
+Feel free to use a T piece to fix it first then continue building a Trinity!
+- When parity = 0, you can look to build any double TSD setup.
+(Cut copy, uncut copy, fractal, STSD, etc)
+- DT Cannon: Does Tspin triple affect parity?